Getting Around in Abu Dhabi

 Abu Dhabi's buses are modern, fully equipped and operate 24 hours a day.
 Most local city buses and some regional buses are wheelchair friendly.
 It is also worth noting that the front seats of buses are reserved for women.

-A new automated card system called Hafilat was introduced in 2015, with vending machines installed at the main stations in Abu Dhabi.
+An automated card system called Hafilat has vending machines installed at the main stations in Abu Dhabi.
 Under the system, the reloadable cards have largely replaced cash and the Orja card as means of paying for bus rides.

 Taxis in Abu Dhabi